The Balloon Buster

 "The intensity of our gaze towards the location of the second Hun balloon may be imagined.
 It had grown too dusk to distinguish the balloon itself, but we well knew the exact point in the horizon where it hung.
 Not a word was spoken as we alternately glanced at the second-hands of our watches and then at the eastern skyline.
 Almost upon the second our watching group yelled simultaneously.
 A small blaze first lit up the point at which we were gazing.
 Almost instantaneously another gigantic burst of flames announced to us that the second balloon had been destroyed.
 It was a most spectacular exhibition."

 It had indeed gone like clockwork; Luke and Wehner both attacking the first balloon over Reville (for which each would get credit).
-Even as the flames from that first victory were fading into the darkness, Luke was single-handedly dropping the second balloon at Romagne in burning refuse over its ground crew, while they in turn filled the sky with deadly bursts of Archie and machinegun fire.
+Even as the flames from that first victory were fading into the darkness, Luke was single-handedly dropping the second balloon at Romagne in burning refuse over its ground crew, while they, in turn, filled the sky with deadly bursts of Archie and machinegun fire.
 Minutes later Joe Wehner was completing the triple-play as he flamed the Drachen at Mangiennes.

 As the third balloon exploded, the ground crews at Rembercourt lit the sky to mark the field for their returning heroes, a fireworks display befitting the encore performance of the St. Mihiel offensive.
-For Joe Wehner it was four confirmed victories in two days.
-For Frank Luke it was an incredible eight balloons in five days...and the new title American Ace of Aces.
+For Joe Wehner, it was four confirmed victories in two days.
+For Frank Luke, it was an incredible eight balloons in five days...and the new title American Ace of Aces.
 Eddie Rickenbacker said he didn't mind being supplanted by the action, "We all predicted that Frank Luke would be the greatest air-fighter in the world if he would only learn to save himself unwise risks."

 Madman from Arizona

 In the myriad of stories that were told and written about the Great Balloon Buster after the war, Frank Luke is often referred to as a "Madman" for the fearless abandon with which he attacked the Germans.
 On that night in September, as well as in the battles of the previous day, Lieutenant Frank Luke was far from MAD.
 Independent, yes.
 A loner, to some degree, though his friendship with Joe Wehner shows he understood teamwork to some degree.
-But Frank Luke did not wage warfare with a crazy abandon however.
-His incredible string of victories were the result of skillful flying, careful planning, and cunning calculation.
+But Frank Luke did not wage warfare with crazy abandon, however.
+His incredible string of victories was the result of skillful flying, careful planning, and cunning calculation.
 All of that changed two nights after the famed triple-play.

-America's new Ace of Aces was a phenomenon, worshipped by the infantrymen who witnessed his amazing displays over enemy lines, revered by the mechanics who patched up his Spad after each action while marveling at his survival, and envied by pilots of both the Allied and German air forces.
+America's new Ace of Aces was a phenomenon, worshipped by the infantrymen who witnessed his amazing displays over enemy lines, revered by the mechanics who patched up his Spad after each action while marveling at his survival and envied by pilots of both the Allied and German air forces.
 If Luke had any competition for first place in the ace category, it would come from Joe Wehner, not Eddie Rickenbacker or one of the other great fliers of the day.

 Indeed, after the night of September 16 when Frank Luke bagged his eighth balloon, Joe Wehner could only claim four victories.
 In fact, had they all been confirmed and counted, Joe might have been one victory ahead of Frank.
 But where Frank and Joe were concerned, there wasn't a competition but a sense of teamwork.
 Rickenbacker described them thus: